 We ate a lot.
 And sometimes we raked leaves or watched football and movies on TV after the meal.
 There was lots of everything and we felt thankful for it and said we were thankful for it as we sat at our loaded table or on the couch nodding off with full bellies.

-When I was growing up, the words that were said before we ate a meal - every meal, not just the one on Thanksgiving - were called “the blessing.”
-The blessing was always said by my dad, unless he was not at home in which case it was said by my mother.
-Generally we said that we were asking the blessing rather than saying it, because we were asking God to bless the food and to bless us to God’s service, albeit rather tersely.
+When I was growing up, before we ate a meal - every meal, not just the one on Thanksgiving Day - we “asked the blessing.”
+The blessing was always asked by my dad, unless he was not at home in which case it was asked by my mother.
+We said that we were “asking the blessing” rather than saying it, because we were asking God to bless the food and to bless us to God’s service, albeit rather tersely and perhaps somewhat hastily.

 This prayer is not about blessing the food but acknowledging the blessedness of the one who has provided all that we have.
 This is an ancient and beautiful custom.

-I am moved by this sea of grocery bags in front of me.
-[The parish collected three hundred bags of groceries for the local food pantry.]
+I am moved by this sea of grocery bags around the chancel today.
 You have done this.
-You have given of your resources to feed the hungry in our community.
+You have given of your resources to feed the hungry in our community, not just today but in the weeks to come.
 Hundreds of people are going to be able to eat because of this.
-I’m going to bless these groceries in a few minutes, but they don’t really need my blessing.
-You yourselves have blessed them through your giving.
+Doug is going to bless these groceries in a few minutes, but they don’t really need his blessing.
+You yourselves have already blessed them through your giving.

 Let’s not stop here, though.
-Let’s not just do our bit during the holidays but begin to think about how we can return thanks to God through practicing generosity all the time.
-Let us take on returning thanks as a spiritual practice, giving ourselves away for the sake of Jesus, who, after all, gave everything he had for us.
+Let’s not just do our bit during the holidays but think about how we can return thanks to God through practicing generosity all the time.
+Let us take on returning thanks as a spiritual practice, giving ourselves away for the sake of Jesus, who, after all, gave himself away for us.